Job Applications: What Happens After You Apply for a Job

-In a previous post, Job Applications: The Real Scoop on Applying for Jobs Online, I talked a little about what happens AFTER you apply for a job.
+In a previous post I talked a little about what happens AFTER you apply for a job.
 But it might help you to know a little more about what really goes on behind the scenes from the employer’s side.
 While no one company does their hiring process the same as another, here’s a basic overview of activities at each stage of the hiring process.

 What happens after you submit your resume?